Ice Chips (The Bear): Filming

-The hospital scenes were shot at Endeavor Health Skokie Hospital in Skokie, Illinois.

 According cinematographer Andrew Wehde, "Before Sugar gets to the hospital, there's an experience she's going through with her contractions that is hyper-intense, hyper-realistic.
 We wanted it to be direct sunlight, we wanted it to be harsh, we wanted it to be handheld.
 Everything we might do as filmmakers to make it look pretty, we got rid of it.
 From the parking lot to walking up and Donna [Jamie Lee Curtis] entering the frame, there's a barrage of overwhelming information for the senses.
 Then you see Sugar in the hospital room, and there's a level of peace."
+Abby Elliott broke her ankle the weekend before filming and wore an orthopedic boot for the scenes where Sugar is laboring in Chicago gridlock traffic and walking through the parking lot with Donna.

+The hospital scenes were shot at Endeavor Health Skokie Hospital in Skokie, Illinois.
 The hospital-room scenes were shot in two takes with three cameras, the first shooting Abby Elliott, the second shooting Jamie Lee Curtis, and a third set at the foot of the bed to capture both of them in frame for "two-shots."
 Per Wehde, Storer declared the first take "safe" and television-ready, so they used the second take more experimentally: "They basically performed a play from start to finish in that room...[with the second take], we really started to get some dynamic stuff, the shots that feel like The Bear, the big zoom-ins, the focus transitions to Abby, things like that.
 It was a tour de force from the actors, and all we had to do was capture it."
 Camera operator Gary Malouf stated, "I think that there's something that really fascinating about how once you get thrown into the fire, it's like we're all in this together.
 The hierarchy of a film set gets thrown out the window.
 It's no longer Oscar-winning actor and hack camera operator, it's just two people trying to figure it out together.
 That was a very exciting thing as a storyteller and filmmaker, and just as somebody who really loves doing what I do.
 It was different than anything I've ever been a part of, and all of that comes through on camera...We did two takes, and they just went through it.
 They did 27 pages all at once."